ClarityNLP/ClarityNLP/docs/algorithms/tnm_stage_finder.rst

 the tumor, lymph node involvement, whether it has metastasized, and several other descriptive factors.
 The code also includes staging information.
 ClarityNLP can locate these codes in medical reports and decode them.
-This document describes the TNM system and the information that Clarity provides on decode.
+This document describes the TNM system and the information that ClarityNLP provides on decode.

 Information on the TNM system was taken from the reference document [1]_ and